logo jabes

 Cycled Stages:

-P-2.3.1 Processes Abstraction
+P-2.3.1 Processes Cycle Abstraction

-The PDCA cyclus is a standard approach.
+The PDCA cycle is a standard approach.
 With DMAIC (Lean Six Sigma) there is an additional control step after an improvement to prevent falling back in old problems.
+The picture is getting too crowded, cleaning up the departments that are necessary in the holistic cycle but NOT within the continuously improvement of the business process.

-Modifications on the AIM hierachy:
+Modifications on the AIM hierarchy:

 The visible lines:

-=ICT Analtyics= ⚙ and =DS Analtyics= 🎭 are both having different tasks at each of their corners, depending on all the others being involved.
+"ICT Analtyics" ⚙ and "DS Analtyics" are both having different tasks at each of their corners, depending on all the others being involved.

 The figure transforms into: Business Process Management Life Cycle